Vertical Divider

 |

 The renovation of the earth provided the heavenly host with the opportunity to witness a progressive demonstration of the attributes of the divine nature and the gradual repopulation of the kingdom of God.
-For the holy angels it is nothing less than awe-inspiring. (cf. 1 Peter 1:12) In contrast, the fallen angels view it with burning anger and intense jealousy.
+For the holy angels it has been nothing less than awe-inspiring. (cf. 1 Peter 1:12) In contrast, the fallen angels have viewed it with burning anger and intense jealousy.

 © 2023 James Hiatt |